Kyler Murray Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- In six matchups against the Rams, Murray averaged 233.2 passing yards per game, 22.3 yards below his over/under in Monday's game.
+- In six matchups against the Rams, Murray averaged 233.2 passing yards per game, 22.3 yards less than his over/under in Monday's game.

-- Murray threw multiple touchdown passes three times over three of those matchups against the Rams.

 Recent Performances

-- Murray put together a 240-yard performance against the Seahawks in Week 18, completing 71.8 percent of his passes with one touchdown pass.

-- He also tacked on 35 yards on five carries, averaging seven yards per attempt .
+- He added five carries for 35 yards, averaging seven yards per attempt .

-- Murray has 748 passing yards (249.3 ypg), completing 67.5% of his passes and throwing four touchdown passes and zero interceptions over his last three games.
+- Murray has thrown for 748 yards (249.3 ypg) on 81-of-120 passing with four touchdowns and zero interceptions over his last three games.

 Murray's Arizona Teammates